c1flores/Social-Network-API/README.md

 ## Installation

-  - Fork repository
+  1. Fork and clone repository to local machine.
-  - Setup Node project
-  - Install dependencies
-  - Ensure Api-Routes package is installed
-  - Ensure Express package is installed
-  - Ensure Moment package is installed
-  - Ensure Mongodb package is installed
-  - Ensure Mongoose package is installed
+  2. Run ```npm i``` to install dependencies in local project directory.

 ## Usage

-  - Open integrated terminal in IDE
+  1. Open integrated terminal in IDE
-  - Run "npm i init"
-  - Run "npm i api-routes"
-  - Run "npm i express"
-  - Run "npm i moment"
-  - Run "npm i mongodb"
-  - Run "npm i mongoose"
+  2. Run ```npm run start``` to start server on local port.
-  - Test endpoints in API tester such as [Insomnia](https://insomnia.rest/)
+  3. Test endpoints in API tester such as [Insomnia](https://insomnia.rest/)